Marker Logo

 This historical marker is listed in these topic lists: Industry & CommerceWaterways & Vessels.
 A significant historical year for this entry is 1927.

 Location.
 This marker has been replaced by another marker nearby.
-It was located near 41° 21.571′ N, 71° 57.889′ W. Marker was in Stonington, Connecticut, in New London County.
+It was located near 41° 21.571′ N, 71° 57.889′ W. Marker was in Stonington in Southeastern Region, Connecticut.
 It was in Mystic.
-Marker could be reached from the intersection of Greenmanville Avenue (Connecticut Route 27) and Bruggeman Place, on the right when traveling south.
+It could be reached from the intersection of Greenmanville Avenue (Connecticut Route 27) and Bruggeman Place, on the right when traveling south.
 Located in Mystic Seaport.
 Touch for map.
 Marker was at or near this postal address: 75 Greenmanville Avenue, Mystic CT 06355, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Compound Steam Engine (here, next to this marker); Live Oak Log (a few steps from this marker); Atlas (a few steps from this marker); Fish Flake (a few steps from this marker); Wolverine Semi-Diesel Engine (within shouting distance of this marker); L.A.
+At least 8 other markers are within walking distance of this location: A different marker also named Compound Steam Engine (here, next to this marker); a different marker also named Live Oak Log (a few steps from this marker); Atlas (a few steps from this marker); Fish Flake (a few steps from this marker); Wolverine Semi-Diesel Engine (within shouting distance of this marker); L.A.
 Dunton (within shouting distance of this marker); Restoring the L.A.
-Dunton (within shouting distance of this marker); a different marker also named L.A.
-Dunton (within shouting distance of this marker).
-Touch for a list and map of all markers in Stonington.
+Dunton (within shouting distance of this

 Compound Steam Engine image.
 Click for full size.